Don’t risk making that blocked drain or leaky pipe worse. These are the jobs that you need to call a plumber for.

 “A Japanese toilet’s plumbing is essentially the same as a Western toilet, but you will also need to connect the toilet to a power source,” said Nathan Tayeh, RACV Trades Senior Products Manager.

-“With plenty of Australians currently looking to upgrade their bathrooms, keep in mind that while some renovations can be done yourself, major works like replacing your toilet should be left to the professionals.”
+“With plenty of Australians currently looking to upgrade their bathrooms, keep in mind that while some renovations can be done yourself, changing your toilet should be left to the professionals.”

 It is actually illegal in Australia to install bidet products yourself, because DIY plumbing and drainage work can put your health and safety at risk.